cylc/cylc-flow/doc/src/installation.rst

 In most modern Linux distributions all of the software above can be installed via the system package manager.
 Otherwise download packages manually and follow their native installation instructions.
-To check that all (non LaTeX packages) are installed properly:
+To check that all packages are installed properly:

 .. code-block:: none